 Dan has published five books on the subject of guidance, and the importance of guidance for children.
 You can browse and purchase his books below.
 Click on the photo of each book to purchase it through NAEYC or Redleaf Press or Amazon.com.
-Check out his newest one, Guidance for Every Child: Teaching Young Children to Manage Conflict.
+Check out his newest one, A Guidance Guide for Early Childhood Leaders: Strengthening Relationships with Children, Families, and Colleagues.

 A Guidance Approach for the Encouraging Classroom

 Addressing ages 3 to 8 years, A GUIDANCE APPROACH FOR THE ENCOURAGING CLASSROOM, 6th Edition, functions as a primary reference for professionals or as a resource for classes that address group management, the learning environment, child guidance, child behavior, challenging behavior, conflict management, and peace education topics.
 Part 1 explores the foundation of guidance in early childhood education.
 Part 2 focuses on building and organizing an encouraging classroom, and discusses such topics as daily schedules, routines, use of thematic instruction, and the importance of working with parents.
 Part 3 addresses problem solving and challenging behavior, including a practical illustration of how to use and teach conflict management and information about the “five-finger-formula.”
 Highlights of the new edition include standards and video integration, expanded coverage of diversity, and information on current brain research.
 Throughout, this experience-based resource includes real-life anecdotes that allow professionals to make the shift from conventional classroom to developmentally appropriate guidance.

 The Power of Guidance: Teaching Social-Emotional Skills in Early Childhood Classrooms